aatul/Scrum-Cheat-Sheet/README.md

 Following are the key Scrum Terminologies:

 * **Empiricism :** Process control type in which only the past is accepted as certain and in which decisions are based on observation, experience and experimentation.
 Empiricism has three pillars: Transparency, Inspection and Adaptation.

 * **Scrum Board :** A physical board to visualize information for and by the Scrum Team, often used to manage Sprint Backlog.
 Scrum Boards are an optional implementation within the Scrum to make information visible.

+* **Techncl Debt :** The typically unpredictable overhead of maitaining the product, often caused by less than ideal design decisions, contributing to the total cost of ownership.
+May exist unintentionally in the increment or introduced purposefully to realize value earlier.

+* **Self-organization :** The management principle that teams autonomously orgnize their work.
+Self-organiation happens within boundries and against given goals.
+Teams choose how best to accomplish their work, rather than being directed by the others outside the team.

+* **Product Backlog Refinement :** The activity in a Sprint through which the Product Owner and the Development Teams add granularity to the Product Backlog.

+* **Forecast (of functionality) :** The selection of items from the Product Backlog a Development Team deems feasible for implemetation in a Sprint.

 **[:arrow_up:Back to Top](https://github.com/aatul/Scrum-Cheat-Sheet/blob/master/README.md#table-of-contents)**

 ---

+I hope this Scrum cheat sheet has helped you understand the Scrum basics.